patrickceg/patrickceg.github.io/_posts/2019-11-27-debian-10-dc-1-os-install.markdown

 18. Install Grub boot loader: The default, which for me was to install to /dev/sda.
 19. Keep clicking through more "Next" and "Continue" until your machine reboots.
 (I think the final prompt is "Restart" or "Reboot").

-## Fixing the network configuration
+## Fixing the network configuration (Debian prior to 10.4)

+Update: Debian 10.4 doesn't have this problem, so skip this section if you are running a different Debian 10 installer

 Oddly after the installation, my machine was unavailable at the IP address I configured.
 When I checked, by logging in through the hypervisor and using `ip addr list`, the machine had no IPv4 address.